Snake Game With Joystick

 del snake_list[0]

-# Check if the snake collides with itself
+# Collision with itself

 for block in snake_list[:-1]: